fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_scripted_hud/readme.md

 	// Text area Height.
 	l4d2_scripted_hud_hud3_height "0.026"

-	// How many ranks to display Kill S.I. counter status l4d2_scripted_hud_hud3_number "5"
+	// How many ranks to display Kill counter status l4d2_scripted_hud_hud3_number "5"

 	// Which team should see the text.